4 Reasons Gold is Headed for New High

 Right now, the markets are waiting for the dollar’s next move.
 If the currency continues to sink past 2014 lows, gold stands ready to reclaim $1,360 an ounce and could continue climbing from there.

 Recent World Gold Council data shows Russia as the largest gold buyer in the world, with a total of 201 tons purchased in 2016.
 China came in second with a reported 80 tons of gold purchased last year, while the National Bank of Kazakhstan secured third place on the WGC’s list with 36 tons.

 Russia is also upping its production of the metal, nearly doubling it since 1995.
 The country has mined over 2,000 tons of gold in the last ten years, with a production of over 300 tons expected this year and 400 tons on a yearly basis by 2030.

 “Russia is the largest official purchaser of gold in the world and the third-largest producer.
 But it has yet to reach its potential on international investment markets,” said Tatiana Fic, director of central banks and public policy for the WGC.

 Private purchases of gold in Russia still remain extremely low relative to central bank acquisitions.
 Last year, Russian investors bought only four tons of gold, compared to 285 tons by Chinese investors, 105 tons by Germans and 93 tons by Americans.

 However, these figures do not reflect low demand, but rather a very high tax on private gold purchases imposed by the Russian government.
 Deputy Finance Minister Aleksey Moiseev hopes to remove taxation of individual gold purchases by the end of 2017, which should have a significant impact on gold trade worldwide.

-“In our view, opening up the domestic gold investment market could make a material difference to the Russian economy, the gold industry and the country’s position on the global gold stage,” said Fic.dollar, quantitative easing, russia, safe haven
+“In our view, opening up the domestic gold investment market could make a material difference to the Russian economy, the gold industry and the country’s position on the global gold stage,” said Fic.dollar, Featured, quantitative easing, russia, safe haven